An authentic Chinese spicy stir-fried green beans recipe that tastes like takeout! Easy to make, this recipe cooks in five minutes.

 - Wash, string if necessary, and cut the ends off the green beans.
 Dry them.
 Peel and slice the shallot.

-- Add the sesame oil to a large nonstick skillet and heat on medium to medium-high until hot.
+- Add the peanut oil to a large nonstick skillet and heat on medium to medium-high until hot.
 Add the dry green beans to the oil.
 Add a pinch of salt.
 Stir to coat the beans in the oil.

 - Add both the ginger paste and garlic.
 Stir for 5-10 seconds to mix the ginger and garlic well with the green beans.